Take a Test app technical reference

 When permissive mode is triggered in lockdown mode, Take a Test transitions from lockdown mode to running windows mode on the user's desktop.
 The student can then run allowed apps during the test.

-When running tests in this mode, keep the following in mind:
+When running tests in this mode, keep the following points in mind:

-- Permissive mode is not supported in kiosk mode (dedicated test account).
+- Permissive mode isn't supported in kiosk mode (dedicated test account).

 - Permissive mode can be triggered from the web app running within Take a Test.
 Alternatively, you can create a link or shortcut without "#enforcelockdown" and it will launch in permissive mode.